-Emission Point AA-015 is an existing four stroke rich burn (4SRB) SI stationary RICE that operates as an emergency backup power generating engine with a site rating of more than 500 brake HP located at a major source of HAP emissions and as such does not have to meet any requirements of 40 CFR Part 63, Subpart ZZZZ or the General Provisions in Subpart A. For Emission Point AA-015 to qualify as an emergency versus non-emergency engine, Emission Point AA-015 must meet the definition of an emergency engine by meeting the emergency operational requirements of 40 CFR 63.6640(f).
+Emission Point AA-017 is a new emergency SI stationary RICE with a site rating of greater than 500 brake HP located at a major source of HAP emissions.
+As such, the emergency engine does not have to meet the requirements 40 CFR Part 63, Subpart ZZZZ or the General Provisions in Subpart A, except for the initial notification requirements of 40 CFR 63.6645(f).